What It Is

 Special Considerations

-This study shows the potential impact of memes that are posted by other users, which suggests this intervention is best suited for 3rd parties running social media campaigns to influence user behavior.
-Whether or not this intervention could be successfully adapted and adopted by platforms was debated by our library team: some see promise in platforms signaling norms while others expect there could be a backfiring effect among users resistant to "platform nannies."
+This study shows the potential impact of memes that are posted by other users, which suggests this intervention is best suited for third parties running social media campaigns to influence user behavior.
+Whether or not this intervention can be successfully adapted and adopted by platforms was debated by the library team: some see promise in platforms signaling norms while others expect there could be a backfiring effect among users resistant to "platform nannies."
 Finally, we do not have evidence that humanity memes are effective for both right and left of center users.